LoopKit/loopdocs/docs/nightscout/remote-config.md

 !!! info "Reminder"
     This only works with the **paid** Apple Developer ID.

+!!! warning "*Apple* changed the APN system"
+    *Apple* changed the way APN are created.
+Your old ones should still work, but it they don't, create new ones and update all the places where they are used.

+    When creating new APN keys, you have the option for "Sandbox", "Production" or "Sandbox & Production".
+Be sure to choose "Sandbox & Production".

+    **TODO: Update the graphics**

 1. To get started, go to the `Keys` section under Apple Developer's [`Certificates, Identifiers & Profiles`](https://developer.apple.com/account/resources/authkeys/list){: target="_blank" } and login with the *Apple ID* associated with your developer team that you used to build the *Loop* app.
 2. If not already open in your browser (compare with the below screenshot),